 The terms “deep tissue” massage and “full body massage” are often used interchangeably, but the two are actually quite different.
 So what is the difference between a deep tissue massage and a full body massage?
 Both terms refer to massages that target a person’s muscles and connective tissue or fascia.
 However, they are different in the level of focus they provide and the techniques used.

-In this article, we’ll explain the difference between deep tissue massage therapy and a full body massage.
+In this article, we’ll explain the difference between deep tissue massage therapy in Calgary (NE & NW) and a full body massage.
 We’ll also discuss the benefits of each and the right time to receive each.

 What Is A Deep Tissue Massage?

 A deep tissue massage is a type of massage that aims to invigorate and heal a person’s muscles and connective tissue.

 In order to provide this type of massage, a massage therapist will use different techniques than a massage therapist who specializes in full body massage.
 For example, a deep tissue massage therapist will focus on targeting specific muscles and using their fingers and elbows in addition to their knuckles and palms.
 A full body massage therapist, on the other hand, will use the same general techniques but will also use their elbows and knees to target larger muscle groups.

 What Is A Full Body Massage?